ricmac/Cybercultural/src/posts/1997-the-year-of-dhtml.md

 ---
 title: "1997: The Year of DHTML"
-description: "DHTML, or Dynamic HTML, was essentially a combination of HTML, JavaScript, the newly released CSS standard, and an emerging web programming model called the DOM (Document Object Model)."
+description: "DHTML, or Dynamic HTML, is essentially a combination of HTML, JavaScript, the newly released CSS standard, and an emerging web programming model called the DOM (Document Object Model)."
 date: 2021-06-02
 permalink: "p/1997-the-year-of-dhtml/"
 tags: ['dotcom', '1997', 'season2']